cloudblue/connect-eaas-core/docs/tutorials/eventsapp/develop.md

         return ScheduledExecutionResponse.done()
 ```

-## Create an method to handle the draft validation event
+## Method for draft validation events

-Now let's add the event handler for draft validation that check if the choosed size is out of stock or not.

-For draft validation, the event type is `asset_purchase_request_validation` and the status is `draft`:
+The following showcases how to create an event handler for the draft purchase requests validation.
+This handler will check whether the selected t-shirt size is out of stock.
+To implement the draft request validation, add the `asset_purchase_request_validation` event type and specify the `draft` status: